 What Is Outreach and Why Do It?

-Outreach, or public engagement, is the nexus between science education, communication, and policy.
-The common element of all outreach is engaging the general public in the world of science.
-Outreach can take many forms, from working with elementary school kids in science fairs, to art exhibitions on science, to hosting monthly science discussions in cafes for the general public.
+Outreach, or public engagement, brings together science education, communication, and policy.
+All outreach engagies the general public in science.
+Outreach can take many forms, from working with elementary school kids in science fairs, to science-related art, to hosting monthly science discussions in cafes.

 There are many reasons to do to outreach.
 Outreach by scientists can increase public support and awareness of science in general and can help increase public understanding of specific issues, which can lead to more informed choices.
 Participating in outreach activities can also be stimulating for scientists and enhance their creativity and motivation.